gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Throughout the lifetime of every group, the Group Manager MUST maintain a collection of stale Sender IDs for that group.

-The collection associated to a group MUST include up to N > 1 ordered sets of stale OSCORE Sender IDs.
+The collection associated with a group MUST include up to N > 1 ordered sets of stale OSCORE Sender IDs.
 It is up to the application to specify the value of N, possibly on a per-group basis.

 The N-th set includes the Sender IDs that have become "stale" under the current version V of the group keying material.
 The (N-1)-th set refers to the immediately previous version (V - 1) of the group keying material, and so on.

-In the following cases, the Group Manager MUST add a new element to the most recent set X, i.e., the set associated to the current version V of the group keying material.
+In the following cases, the Group Manager MUST add a new element to the most recent set X, i.e., the set associated with the current version V of the group keying material.

 * When a current group member obtains a new Sender ID, its old Sender ID is added to X. This happens when the Group Manager assigns a new Sender ID upon request from the group member (see {{sec-new-key}}), or in case the group member re-joins the group (see {{ssec-join-req-sending}} and {{ssec-join-resp}}), thus also obtaining a new Sender ID.